takenet/blip-docs/source/includes/en/extensions/contacts.md

 }
 ```

-If you need get more than one chatbot's contacts you can use a query pagination.
-This sample show how to take the **three first roaster's contacts**.
+If you need to get more than one chatbot's contact, you can use a query pagination.
+This sample shows how to take the **three first roaster's contacts**.

 ### Send message with contact name